Ricardo Arroyo (politician): Political career

+Controversies

+Sexual assault allegations

 On August 23, 2022, The Boston Globe published an article regarding two instances of sexual assault reports involving Arroyo that were investigated by police in 2005 and 2007.
 Arroyo was not charged in either instance, and he denied the allegations reported by the Globe.
-An attorney, speaking at a news conference on behalf of the 2007 complainant, stated that Arroyo never assaulted her client.
-Further that the her client thought the Globe twisted her words.
+An attorney, reading a statement at a news conference on behalf of the 2007 complainant, stated that Arroyo never assaulted the client and that the client thought the Globe had twisted her words.
 Arroyo stated that he was unaware of allegations until being informed by the Globe.
 He was required to disclose being the subject of any criminal investigation that he may have been aware of when applying for his law license in 2014.
 The report led to the withdrawal of some endorsements in his run for the Suffolk DA position.
 The president of the Boston City Council, Ed Flynn, also removed Arroyo from two committee chairmanships and from his position as vice president of the council.
 On August 30, the Globe published comments from an August 29 interview with the woman who accused Arroyo of assault in 2005—she stood by her accusations of coerced sex by Arroyo.
 The following day, Arroyo lost the support of senators Elizabeth Warren and Ed Markey and Boston mayor Michelle Wu, as they withdrew their endorsements of him for Suffolk DA.

-Following the Democratic primary election held on September 6, and with results showing Hayden with a lead of approximately seven points (53.8% to 46.2%), Arroyo conceded the race via Twitter the following morning.

-After the past sexual assault accusations surfaced, City Council President Ed Flynn suspended Arroyo from his city council committee chairmanships.
+Arroyo pursued the police records in Suffolk Superior Court seeking their release to the public which was partially granted by Judge Squires Lee.
+Included in the release was an email by the Assistant District Attorney assigned to the case stating, “There was no crime committed,” wrote Assistant District Attorney Tara Burdman in a Feb.
+17, 2006, e-mail to an investigator about the allegations made by Arroyo’s high school classmate.
+In an unredacted version of the e-mail obtained by the Globe, Burdman goes on to say, “There is no indication that [defendant] threatened or was violent towards [victim].”
+The records also showed that Boston Police had closed the investigation as "unfounded" which the Boston Police Department defines as “investigation revealed that conduct did not occur.”